 Similar principles apply to chemical peels, the choice of agent matters.
 Or to laser treatment, where the type, wavelength and intensity of laser used has to be suitable for your individual skin colour.

-The answer could also be a combination of the treatments above.
-In each case, ensuring they are a safe choice for your skin.
+The answer could also be a combination of the options above, in each case, ensuring they are a safe choice for your skin.
 You are welcome to see more on the approaches we take in a detailed section on acne treatment and outcomes.

 Care In Our London Clinics

 Skin colour is a key criteria, although sun exposure and health history matter.
 So does advice we can offer, including the importance of sun protection, during treatment and going forward.

 Our staff work with patients by getting to know you and being supportive.
-Leading consultants and state of the art facilities are great to have, although help more if we share in engagement.
+Leading consultants and facilities are great to have, although help more if we share in engagement.

 We also share understanding that acne which appears substantial, or relatively benign can bring life long consequences.
 Not least on quite dark, or black skin.

 Providing forward looking dermatology for darker skin matters to us.
 If we can help in any way, or you would like to visit our London clinic, by all means get in touch.